 You’ll need your solicitor, accountant, architect, interior designer, and bar consultant to help you with finishing up the plan.
 The plan will now show what still needs to be done, how much it will cost, and who will do the tasks.

-The business plan is necessary for securing funds from an investor or bank in order to build your bar.
-So submit the plan to your chosen financial institution to secure the finances.
+The business plan is necessary for securing funds from an investor or bank in order to build your bar, so submit the plan to your chosen financial institution to secure the finances.

 As mentioned above, you can get money from an investor or the bank for your bar’s planning process.
 You can also use your own money if you have a lot and know that it won’t cause a financial burden for you in the long run.
 Keep in mind that you’ll need sound finances to open up a bar.